About this page

 What is the ECTS?
 What are they for?

-I am a final year student in a 1st study cycle of an undergraduate degree course (or Integrated Masters) at IST.
-Do I have to do anything specific to pursue my studies in the same 2nd study cycle?
+I am a final year student in a 1st study cycle of an undergraduate degree course.
+Do I have to submit an application to pursue my studies in the same 2nd study cycle?

-- No, in these cases the transition to the 2nd cycle is automatic.
+- No, the admission to the 2nd cycle of this programme is automatic.

 I hold a pre-Bologna IST undergraduate Degree.
 May I apply for a master’s 2nd cycle programme in the same field?